WOFTNW/Admin-Handbook/highlight/README.md

 Highlight.js is a syntax highlighter written in JavaScript.
 It works in the browser as well as on the server.
-It works with pretty much any markup, doesn’t depend on any framework, and has automatic language detection.
+It works with pretty much any markup, doesn't depend on any framework, and has automatic language detection.

 If you'd like to read the full README:<br>